LMS Turbomotive: 46202 Princess Anne

-46202 was rebuilt as a conventional locomotive in 1952, using new mainframes and a set of cylinders of the same type as used in the "Coronation" Class, and named Princess Anne.
+46202 was later rebuilt as a conventional locomotive in 1952, using new mainframes and a set of cylinders of the same type as used in the "Coronation" Class, and named Princess Anne.

 On 8 October 1952, after only two months in service, while hauling an express train bound for Liverpool Lime Street, it was involved in the Harrow and Wealdstone rail crash.
-The locomotive was taken to Crewe, where it was deemed beyond economical repair and scrapped.
+The steam locomotive was taken to Crewe, where it was deemed beyond economical repair and scrapped.

 The destruction of No. 46202 led to the construction of BR Standard Class 8 number 71000, Duke of Gloucester.